alteryx/ayx-developer-sdk/docs/howto/platform-sdk-quickstart-guide.md

     \
     `npm run start`
-7. To view your tool in Alteryx Designer, run this command from the root workspace director.
+7. To view your tool in Alteryx Designer, run this command from the root workspace directory.
 This command builds and installs your plugin into Designer.\
     \
     `ayx_plugin_cli designer-install`